Yuli Gurriel Player Props: Marlins vs. Rangers

-Yuli Gurriel -- 0-for-1 in his most recent game -- will be in action for the Miami Marlins against the Texas Rangers, with Jordan Montgomery on the mound, on August 4 at 8:05 PM ET.
+On Sunday, Yuli Gurriel (.296 slugging percentage in past 10 games, with zero homers) and the Miami Marlins face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
+First pitch is at 2:35 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Phillies.
+In his most recent game he had a hitless showing (0-for-3) against the Rangers.

 Yuli Gurriel Game Info & Props vs. the Rangers